spack/spack/lib/spack/docs/pipelines.rst

 #.
 Add any secrets required by the CI process to environment variables using the
    CI web ui
 #.
-Push a commit containing the above to the gitlab repository
+Push a commit containing the ``spack.yaml`` and ``.gitlab-ci.yml`` mentioned above
+   to the gitlab repository

 The ``<custom-tag>``, above, is required to pick one of your configured runners, while the use of the ``spack ci start`` command implies that runner has an appropriate version of spack installed and configured for use.
 Of course, there are myriad ways to customize the process.
-You can configuring CDash reporting on the progress of your builds, set up S3 buckets to mirror binaries built by the pipeline, clone a custom spack repository/ref for use by the pipeline, and more.
+You can configure CDash reporting on the progress of your builds, set up S3 buckets to mirror binaries built by the pipeline, clone a custom spack repository/ref for use by the pipeline, and more.